behu-kea/dat20-classes/week-11/sql-continued.md

 ## Reading an ER diagram

+Not too much here, you will have about it later

 Create an ER diagram in MySQL workench

 `database -> Reverse engineer -> continue -> continue -> Select the database then continue -> continue -> execute -> continue -> exit`